Skip to main content

 content-operations-leverage-man-bicycle

-Content operations, or ContentOps, is a content production method between strategy and delivery that integrates people, process, and technology.
 The requirements of both ambitious brand strategies and omnichannel delivery have put a strain on the actual production of content.
-The combined requirements of multiple channels, multiple sources, delivery speed, scaling, governance, and quality call out for more robust operations of content—ContentOps.
+Thus, the combined requirements of multiple channels, multiple sources, delivery speed, scaling, governance, and quality call out for more robust operations of content—ContentOps.

-Align with business goals
+Align with Business Goals

-As we have told several times before, your efforts should always be aligned with business strategy and goals.
+Your efforts should always be aligned with business strategy and goals.
 Before undertaking a ContentOps project, ask yourself what you are trying to achieve with the content.
 What stated business goals are fulfilled by having content—why, and how?
 Involve senior stakeholders, get their buy-in and decide whether to start small or large.

-Perform a content audit
+Perform a Content Audit

 Identify weak points and decide whether they should be removed or improved.
 Also identify the strong points, to learn what makes them a success in order to replicate the results elsewhere.
 According to Diginomica, this process may take between six to eight weeks.

-Define roles
+Define Roles

-After identifying the people who are involved with content operations in your organisation, you need to clearly define their roles.
+After identifying the people who are involved with content operations in your organization, you need to clearly define their roles.
 Job titles are one thing, but a given role in a specific project like ContentOps is another matter.

-Make sure that people know what they are responsible for, whether it is writing, giving inputs, copyediting, or publishing.
+Make sure that people know what they are responsible for, whether it is writing, giving inputs, recording, copyediting, or publishing.
 Arrange meetings where people contribute to defining their own roles and responsibilities, as well as managing expectations.

 If you identify a missing link, e.g. a gap in the process of approving content due to a missing subject matter expert, you must naturally search for this person internally—or bring in external help if needed.

-Learn more: How to lead a successful digital team »
+Learn more: How to Lead a Successful Digital Team »

-Establish a production workflow
+Establish a Production Workflow

 The next logical step is to make a functioning production workflow between people, processes, and technology—making this the beating heart of your ContentOps.
 This is where business goals, your content map, and clearly defined roles come into play.